apache/spark/docs/mllib-gbt.md

    * On the other hand, it is often reasonable to use smaller trees with GBTs than with Random Forests, and training smaller trees takes less time.
  * Random Forests can be less prone to overfitting.
 Training more trees in a Random Forest reduces the likelihood of overfitting, but training more trees with GBTs increases the likelihood of overfitting.

-In short, both algorithms can be effective.
-GBTs may be more useful if test time prediction speed is important.
-Random Forests are arguably more successful in industry.
+In short, both algorithms can be effective, and the choice should be based on the particular dataset.

 ### Losses